 Shah Selbe is the Chief Technology Officer for Conservation X Labs, and oversees technology development.
 He is an engineer, conservation technologist, and technology expert working to identify and implement innovative approaches to conservation.
 This work began at Stanford University in 2009 and he has since worked with a number of influential nonprofits and government organizations worldwide (Center for Ocean Solutions, Monterey Bay Aquarium, New England Aquarium, National Geographic Society, Waitt Institute, Pew Environment Group, and many more).
 This work, often called “FishNET” and now called Conservify, was honored as 2011 Buckminster Fuller Challenge Semi-Finalist, 2011 Savannah Ocean Exchange Gulfstream Navigator Finalist, and 2011 Katerva Award Nominee.
 Most recently, this work resulted in National Geographic naming me as one of their 2013 Emerging Explorers.

 Barbara Martinez is the Open Innovation Director for Conservation X Labs and recently led the Blue Economy Challenge to re-engineer aquaculture for Conservation X Labs.
-Her expertise is in conservation biology, wildlife ecology, innovative solutions for environmental protection, and science policy.
-Since 2012, Barbara has served as a science policy fellow in the Office of the Science Advisor and the Office of Research and Development at the U.S. Environmental Protection Agency, where she led the creation of a policy to streamline the implementation of citizen science projects for federal scientists, and developed and evaluated policies on scientific integrity.
+She was as a science policy fellow in the Office of the Science Advisor and the Office of Research and Development at the U.S. Environmental Protection Agency, where she led the creation of a policy to streamline the implementation of citizen science projects for federal scientists, and developed and evaluated policies on scientific integrity.
 Before moving to Washington, D.C., Barbara spent much of her time in a laboratory or remote field sites studying endocrine disruption in prairie voles, seed dispersal by lemurs, subsistence farmers’ perceptions of protected areas, seed dispersal by hornbills and monkeys, and songbird behavior.
 Barbara has her PhD in Conservation Biology from the University of Minnesota with a minor in Development Studies and Social Change and a BS in Wildlife Ecology from the University of Wisconsin - Madison.

 Molecular innovations director